void

 trebisov.jpg

-Trebišov is passed through by the march battalion on the way from Sátoraljaújhely to Humenné.
-This happened early in the morning and the soldiers on the train were woken up by members of a Hungarian veterans association who thought they were greeting a march battalion of the 14th Honvéd regiment.
-The stay at the station lasted only five minutes.
+Trebišov was passed through by the march battalion on the way from Sátoraljaújhely to Humenné.
+This happened early in the morning and the soldiers on the train were woken by members of a Hungarian veterans' association who thought they were greeting a march battalion of HIR14.
+The stop at the station lasted only five minutes.

 Background

-Trebišov is a town in the Zemplín region of Eastern Slovakia.
-The area was in 1915 still ruled by Hungary.
+Trebišov is a town in the Zemplín region of eastern Slovakia.
+In 1915, the area was still ruled by Hungary.

 Quote(s) from the novel